 I know, if you are reading this article then you are already familiar with what Parrot OS is.
 But just to clarify, Parrot OS is a Linux-based distribution that is specially designed for penetration testing purpose.

 Or in a layman language, you can say, that it is an Operating System having lots of hacking tools.

-Parrot Security OS comes preinstalled with a large number of Hacking tools which makes it a great platform to get a headstart in Hacking world.
+The Parrot security OS comes preinstalled with a large number of hacking tools.
+Having soo many tools available at your disposable makes it a great platform to get a headstart in the hacking world.

 Also, there are many other Linux distributions which are used for penetration testing.
 The most commonly known of such distribution is the Kali Linux.

 Kali is the most popular Linux distribution for all the security and penetration testing stuff.
 Although Kali is widely used by many professional hackers, many people still prefer to use Parrot Os.